 She said that I would be welcome at family events, but that my girlfriend (soon to be wife) would not be.
 She said that allowing us to come to family affairs together would show that she is OK with our homosexual relationship.
 (She’s also very concerned what my grandparents “and others” will think.)

 I was in shock.
 I still kind of am.

 I don’t understand how God is so strongly “convicting” her that she doesn’t want to be a part of my life anymore.
 Can you help me to grasp what has happened?
 How did she go from one extreme to the other in one week?
 Thanks in advance for your opinion.

 P.S.
 She told my dad the same day I told her, and since then he hasn’t spoken to me at all.
 I’ve always been a daddy’s girl and never gone this long without talking to him.
 Help please!!

 Your mom’s initial response to your coming out was her heart’s true response.
 Of that you can be sure.
 Then she began second-guessing herself, because she’s afraid.
 She’s afraid of (literally) losing her religion, and she’s afraid for you.
-So what she desperately wants is for all of this to be a mistake, and for you not to be gay anymore.
+So what she desperately wants is for all of this to be a mistake, and for you to simply not be gay anymore.

 Your mom is now going through the process of realizing that she has a very real choice to make: It’s either you, or her theology.
 She can’t keep both.
-Since you can’t change, and her theology can, the chances are outstanding that she will adjust her understanding of God.
+Since you cannot change, and her theology can, the chances are outstanding that she will adjust her understanding of God.

 And then she will talk to your childish-acting father, and hopefully he too will see the light.
 I’ve seen this play out a million times, and this is almost always how it goes.